kacygrine-cell/grineos-app/README.md

 - index providers
 - asset managers

-and provides a consistent reference for allocation decisions across all of them.
+and provides a consistent reference layer for allocation decisions across all of them.

-Built by [Kacy](https://github.com/kacygrine-cell) using Claude as the core technical execution layer.
+Developed by Kacy.

+## Vision

+GrineOS aims to become a standard framework for capital allocation, where portfolios, mandates and strategies are evaluated relative to a common regime-based system.

 ## License